Dataprove/Dataprovetool/README.md

     - Improved the user manual, make it more related to the version 0.9.6 (can be found inside DataProve-v0.9.6-all-in-one-blind.zip).
     - DT3P and PEP-IMP specs. for v0.9.6 (can be found inside DataProve-v0.9.6-all-in-one-blind.zip).

-<b>Version 0.9.8 uploaded</b>:
-    - The tool now supports any number of layers of nested cryptographic functions/encryption inside a datatype.
-    - Added three attacker models: External attackers, insider attackers, hybrid attackers.
-The user can verify if an architecture comforms with a policy in the presence of 1)             external attackers, 2) insider attackers, and 3) hybrid (colluding external and insider) attackers.
-The three new verification options can be found under the tab "VERIFY".
-    - In the policy specification page, the entity called "att" is added to the list of default entities (besides sp), to model the attacker(s).
-    - Improved verification speed.
-    - The file "Pol and arch files used in the manual v0.9.8.zip" contains the template files for the nested crypto, and attackers (in the folder "Examples-TEXTMODE").
-    - To specify that the insider attackers have compromised the entities E1,...,En, in the menutab "SPECIFY THE RELATION BETWEEN THE MAIN COMPONENTS AND THE SUB-COMPONENTS", provide      att:E1,...,En.

 **VIDEOS (blind):**
 - Video about the GUI examples : https://youtu.be/0UlmTfseTUw